hashchange/backbone.select/readme.md

 col.select(model);
 ```

-### Model Requirements For Picky Collections
+### Model Requirements For Backbone.Select Collections

-Your model for a Picky collection must extend `Selectable`.
+Your model for a Backbone.Select collection must extend `Selectable`.

-## Components of Backbone.Picky:
+## Components of Backbone.Select:

-* **Picky.Selectable:** Creates select / deselect capabilities for a model
+* **Backbone.Select.Selectable:** Creates select / deselect capabilities for a model
-* **Picky.MultiSelect:** Allows a collection to know about the selection of multiple models, including select all / deselect all
+* **Backbone.Select.MultiSelect:** Allows a collection to know about the selection of multiple models, including select all / deselect all
-* **Picky.SingleSelect:** Allow a collection to have an exclusively selected model
+* **Backbone.Select.SingleSelect:** Allow a collection to have an exclusively selected model

-## Picky.Selectable
+## Backbone.Select.Selectable

 Creates selectable capabilities for a model, including tracking whether or
 not the model is selected, and raising events when selection changes.